 Students enrolled in the Ph.D. program may be awarded a master's degree when they have satisfied the basic Institute requirement of 135 units.
 These courses must be numbered 100 or higher, and must be part of those used to satisfy the Ph.D. requirement in one of the options of the division.
-Specifically required are Ge 109 and two courses from the list: Ge 101, Ge 102, Ge 103, or Ge 104.
+Specifically required are Ge 109 and two courses from the list Ge 101, Ge 102, Ge 103, Ge 104, or ESE/Ge 148 a.